seeam1026/SQL-data-exploration/Case Study - Foodie-Fi/README.md

 | 2020-11-01  | 75          |
 | 2020-12-01  | 84          |

+*There was not much variation in trial initiations between months.
+March had the highest number of trial (94), February had the lowest number of trial (68)*
 ### **Q3.
 What plan start_date values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name**
 ```SQL
     SELECT plan_name, COUNT(*) AS total_event